NeftisIsHere/.dotfiles/README.md

 # Personal .dotfiles
+NOT INTENDED FOR EXTERNAL USE, OPTIMIZED FOR MY ONLY CURRENT SYSTEM, BEWARE

 Nothing much to say, just my dots for my arch instalation.
 Everything here sucks bcs im lazy, but is a good startpoint